zhanglae/largeVis/README.md

 1.  `randomProjectionTreeSearch`, a method for finding approximate nearest neighbors.
 2.  `projectKNNs`, which takes as input a weighted nearest-neighbor graph and estimates a projection into a low-dimensional space.
 3.  `vis`, which implements the entire `LargeVis` algorithm.
-4.  `manifoldMap`, which produces a plot for visualizing embeddings of images.
+4.  `manifoldMap` (and companon `ggManifoldMap`), which produce a plot for visualizing embeddings of images.

 See the [original paper](https://arxiv.org/abs/1602.00370) for a detailed description of the algorithm.